 \subsection{Deep Clustering}

 An important topic in clustering filed is deep clustering, which utilizes neural networks to enhance the capacity of model.
-A fundamental model is auto-encoder (\textit{AE}) \cite{AE}, which has been widely used in diverse clustering methods \cite{AdversarialAE, DEC, StructAE, DFKM}.
+A fundamental model is auto-encoder (\textit{AE}) \cite{AE}, which has been widely used in diverse clustering methods \cite{DEC, DFKM}.
 Besides the AE-based models, SpectralNet \cite{SpectralNet} attempts to transform the core idea of spectral clustering to neural networks.
+Although SpectralNet has extended the spectral clustering into the deep version, it pays more attention to the simulation of spectral decomposition via neural networks but fails to investigate how to construct a high-quality graph via deep representations.
 In image clustering fields, CNN-based models have achieved impressive performance.
 For instance, JULE \cite{JULE} employs both CNN and RNN to obtain better representation.
 DEPICT \cite{DEPICT} and deep spectral clustering with dual networks \cite{DualDeepClustering} are based on convolution auto-encoders.
 However, they can only be applied on image datasets.
 Since we focus on clustering on both regular and irregular data, \textbf{these CNN-based models will not be regarded as main competitors}.